Skip to main content

 Source files and configurations

-Copy the content from the apps folder to to /config/netdaemon4 if you are using add-on (note that you might have changed the destination in add-on config), or the destination folder you chose in the other hosting options.
+Do not copy project files.
+Only copy the contents under the apps folder!
+Copy the content from the apps folder to to /config/netdaemon5 if you are using add-on (note that you might have changed the destination in add-on config), or the destination folder you chose in the other hosting options.
 Do not copy project files.
 Only copy the contents under the apps folder!

 See installation docs for how to configure different hosting options.